 “I am sorry that I will no longer be here to see these things come to fruition, as I am positive they may, but I am extremely grateful for this enjoy and for the first-rate aid I acquired from many at Marist,” Yellen wrote in the resignation announcement.

 It appears the university had notice of Yellen’s departure.
 It immediately announced that Yellen’s predecessor, Dennis Murray, would expect the presidency on an intervening time basis.
-Murray had led Marist for 37 years before he stepped down in 2016, and he maintained the name of president emeritus and stayed energetic at the campus in a while.
+Murray had led Marist for 37 years before he stepped down in 2016, and he maintained the name of president emeritus and stayed energetic at the campus for a while.

 “We wish David and Leslie the first-class as they embark on this new bankruptcy in their lives,” said Ross Mauri, chair of Marist’s board of trustees.